camunda-community-hub/devrel-team/README.md

 * [Mary Thengvall](https://github.com/mary-grace) - Director of Developer Relations.
 I love dogs, cheese, and living near the ocean.
 * [Nele Lea Uhlemann](https://github.com/Nlea) -  Associate Developer Advocate.
 Passionate about Open Source and identifing how technology can help people, organizations and society.
 If I am not infront of a keyboard you find me rock climbing and running.
 * [Niall Deehan](https://github.com/NPDeehan) - Developer Advocate, maker of tutorials, teller of stories and builder of unmaintainable example projects.
 * [Rin Oliver](https://github.com/celanthe) - Technical Community Builder, storyteller, speaker, Kubernetes member, and neurodivergent open source contributor experience advocate.
-I love animals, seltzer water, and gardening.
+I love my wife, our pets, the TV show Once Upon a Time, seltzer water, and gardening.